Three-fold prayer practice

 Prayer cleanses from sin, drives away temptations, stamps out persecutions, comforts the faint-hearted, gives new strength to the courageous, brings travelers safely home, calms the waves, confounds robbers, feeds the poor, overrules the rich, lifts up the fallen, supports those who are falling sustains all those who stand firm. —From "On Prayer" by Tertullian

 At St. Mark's we occasionally offer spirituality retreats and other “schools of prayer” to introduce members to forms of personal devotions and to help them explore these.
 Check the calendar for times.
-Our next offerings will be on Wednesday evening during Lent (beginning March 13) in which, through "Life Transformed: The Way of Love" we'll invite participant into a prayer-centered Rule of Life, practices for a Jesus-centered life.

 To make bread or love, to dig in the earth, to feed an animal or cook for a stranger—these activities require no extensive commentary, no lucid theology.
 All they require is someone willing to bend, reach, chop, stir.
 Most of these tasks are so full of pleasure that there is no need to complicate things by calling them holy.
 And yet these are the same activities that change lives, sometimes all at once and sometimes more slowly, the way dripping water changes stone.
 In a world where faith is often construed as a way of thinking, bodily practices remind the willing that faith is a way of life. ― Barbara Brown Taylor